German police rescue DJ from "sex mad" woman's home

 But after the first consensual rounds, Dieter said he wanted to leave.
 He discovered she had locked the doors from the inside and hidden the key so he could not leave.
 He thought about trying to flee over the balcony but it was too high, he said.

-“I realised I was trapped and had to keep going until she fell asleep,” Dieter said.
+“I realized I was trapped and had to keep going until she fell asleep,” Dieter said.
 “So we had sex five more times.”

 As soon as the woman fell asleep, Dieter said he went out to the balcony and placed an emergency call to police on his cell phone.
 Police arrived 10 minutes later.